Meteor-Community-Packages/meteor-simple-schema/README.md

 You can alternatively provide a function that takes no arguments and returns the appropriate minimum or maximum value.
 This is useful, for example, if the minimum Date for a field should be "today".

+### exclusiveMin/exclusiveMax

+Set to `true` to indicate that the range of numeric values, as set by min/max, are to be treated as an exclusive range.
+Set to `false` to treat ranges as inclusive.
+Unlike JSON Schema, where ranges are inclusive by default, the default value here is to use exclusive ranges.

 ### decimal